cben/mathdown/deployment/README.md

 # Deployment — details & procedures

 This app *mostly* works as static pages, and I intend to keep it this way.
 (To run simply open index.html.
-Or fork on github and immediately use your gh-pages branch at https://YOUR-GITHUB-USERNAME.github.io/mathdown/.
+Or fork on github and immediately use your gh-pages branch at https://YOUR-GITHUB-USERNAME.github.io/mathdown/ (note: this is **insecure**, the HTTPS is not end-to-end).
 See top-level README.md.)

-But for HTTPS on custom domain and some future features, I'm switching the main hosting to RHcloud.
+But for HTTPS on custom domain and some future features, I've switched to a Node.js server and the main hosting to RHcloud.

 Run as a dynamic app (`server.coffee`):

     npm install  # once